HR Analytics For Diversity And Inclusion - People Development Magazine

 Identifying Diversity Gaps in Recruitment

-One of the first ways HR analytics can support D&I is by identifying diversity gaps within the hiring process.
-Data from your recruitment funnel can reveal if certain demographics are underrepresented in your candidate pool or if there are drop-off points where diverse candidates are being overlooked.
+One of the first ways HR analytics can support diversity and inclusion (D&I) is by identifying diversity gaps within the hiring process.
+Data from your recruitment funnel can reveal if specific demographics are underrepresented in your candidate pool or if there are drop-off points where diverse candidates are being overlooked.

-Actionable Insight: Use analytics to track the success rates of different demographic groups throughout the hiring process.
+Actionable Insight: Utilise analytics to monitor the success rates of various demographic groups throughout the hiring process.
 If there’s a significant drop-off at any stage, re-evaluate your recruiting practices to address unconscious biases.

 Promoting Pay Equity